vtnsi/resonaate/docs/README.md

-# Generating Documentation
+# Documentation

-This file goes over how to generate the RESONAATE documentation and a quick explanation of the documentation structure and features.
+This file goes over the RESONAATE documentation system including its structure and features and how to build the documentation.
-RESONAATE uses `sphinx` ([docs][sphinx-docs]) to generate its documentation and it auto-deploys to GitLab Pages as a static website (to be added soon).
+RESONAATE uses [sphinx](https://www.sphinx-doc.org/en/master/index.html) to generate its documentation along with [MyST](https://myst-parser.readthedocs.io/en/latest/index.html) as its parser.

+**NOTE**: This document is better viewed in the official HTML documentation Please see [Building the Documentation](#building-the-documentation) for instructions.

 ______________________________________________________________________